How to spend 4 days in the Luberon region of Provence, France

 The small region of Luberon sits between the Alpes-de-Haute-Provence and Vaucluse in the centre of Provence.
 The Luberon is often referred to as the heart of Provence and it’s here that you will find charming French villages, and sprawling vineyards and olive groves.
 The Luberon is also one of the best places to see the beautiful Lavender fields that Provence is famous for!

-The Luberon is a truly beautiful part of France with stunning landscapes and a relaxed, laid back pace of life.
+The Luberon is a truly beautiful part of France with stunning landscapes and a relaxed, laid-back pace of life.
 Combine your visit with a trip along the French Riviera in the Alpes Maritimes region for the ultimate break in Provence.

 Also read: One day in Avignon, Provence